| [Top] | [Contents] | [Index] | [ ? ] |

 messages.
 You can modify this by altering the

-mm-coding-system-priorities variable though (see section 2.4 Encoding Customization).
+variable though (see section Encoding Customization).

 The charset to be used can be overridden by setting the charset

-MML tag (see section 2.2 MML Definition) when composing the message.
+MML tag (see section MML Definition) when composing the message.

-The encoding of characters (quoted-printable, 8bit etc) is orthogonal
+The encoding of characters (quoted-printable, 8bit, etc.) is orthogonal

 to the discussion here, and is controlled by the variables

-mm-body-charset-encoding-alist and
+and

-mm-content-transfer-encoding-defaults (see section 2.4 Encoding Customization).
+(see section Encoding Customization).

-| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 A (multipart) MIME message can be converted to MML

-with the mime-to-mml function.
+function.
 It works on the message in the

 current buffer, and substitutes MML markup for MIME